Grateful for Mary’s IntercessionLaurence Tiblis

 “I think for every step in life, every situation in life, it’s important to make Mary a part of those things,” Ellie says.
 “I can’t even imagine how many of my prayers have been answered.”

 She often recalls the many blessings her family received when her son, Paul Jr., and daughter, Jessica, were young.

-Ellie also contemplates how Marian devotion has helped both her and Jessica overcome cancer, and how she believes Mary’s intercession helped her father through his spiritual journey.
+Ellie also contemplates how Marian devotion has helped both her and Jessica overcome cancer, and believes Mary’s intercession helped her father through his spiritual journey.

 “I can’t help to think that Mary was instrumental in bringing my father home to the Catholic Church,” she says.
 “He was part Jewish, but his family didn’t practice any religion at all.”

 Yet, through Mary’s inspiration, Ellie’s father discovered faith and converted to Catholicism.
 Ellie’s mother guided him throughout the process and became her husband’s godmother.